Elbert Dubenion

 Elbert Dubenion (February 16, 1933 – December 26, 2019) was an American football flanker who spent his entire nine-season professional career with the Buffalo Bills of the American Football League (AFL).
-He played college football for Bluffton College (now Bluffton University).
+He played college football for the Bluffton Beavers.

 Dubenion, the longest-tenured member of the team's inaugural roster despite being 27 years old at the start of his professional career, is considered one of the best players in the team's history and was an archetype of the AFL's emphasis on speed and the long bomb, both of which were two of Dubenion's greatest strengths and earned him the nickname "Golden Wheels".

 Career

-Dubenion was drafted in the fourteenth round of the 1959 NFL Draft by the Cleveland Browns of the National Football League.
+Dubenion was drafted in the fourteenth round of the 1959 NFL draft by the Cleveland Browns of the National Football League.
 His relatively old age (26 at the time) and hailing from a smaller college meant that he was never considered a serious prospect, and the Browns released him prior to the start of the season.

 Dubenion was among many AFL players from smaller and less renowned colleges that the league was signing in search of talent that the NFL had overlooked, and the Buffalo Bills signed him as a free agent.
 During his rookie season, one of his quarterbacks, Johnny Green, gave Dubenion a backhanded compliment regarding his speed and alleged inability to catch a football, noting that he had "golden wheels."
 The nickname Golden Wheels stuck for the remainder of his career.

-In his rookie season, Dubenion had seven touchdowns and 752 receiving yards on 42 catches, a 17.9 yd/catch average.
-He ran 16 times for 94 yards and a touchdown, a 5.6 yd/carry average.
-In 1961, facing tighter and deeper coverages, he upped his production as a runner, rushing for 173 yards and a touchdown on just 17 carries, a 10.3 yd/carry average.
-He had 31 catches for 461 yards and six touchdowns.
+In his rookie season, Dubenion had seven touchdowns and 752 receiving yards on 42 receptions, averaging 17.9 yards per reception.
+He rushed 16 times for 94 yards and a touchdown, averaging 5.9 yards per rush.
+In 1961, facing tighter and deeper coverages, he upped his production as a runner, rushing for 173 yards and a touchdown on just 17 carries, averaging 10.2 yards per rush.
+He had 461 receiving yards and six touchdowns on 31 receptions, averaging 14.9 yards per reception.